Fedalto/ideas/thousand.md

 Personal infrastructure providers could take the same approach as business hosting or cloud providers.
 They sell use of the infrastructure but provide value added services.
 This would be nice as an open source.

 Personal infrastructure providers should start a trend where they provide not only the front end applications or web clients but provide direct access to the backend machinery hosted in the cloud.
 This would cater for power users and casual users.

+PI could be distributed as a virtual machine that includes:

+ * VPN software for securely logging on
+ * file server
+ * file synchronization tools
+ * collaborative text editor (such as etherpad)
+ * certificate authority, key management for security

+Existing:

+ * 'personal cloud' providers such as [Tonido](http://tonido.com/) and [OwnCloud](http://owncloud.org/)

 ## 34. Bluetooth Friend Mesh